Glamor Shots and Analysis:

-Seeing out of a 2014 Outback is easy and the 2015 promises to be even better.
+Already one of the best vehicles for visibility, 2015 Outback 2015 promises to be even better.
 See the triangle glass on the 2015?
 It allows you to see right past the mirror.
 Engineers also reduced size of A-pillars to shrink blind spots.

 2015 gets a "twin pod" style cluster.

 Dawg (and cargo) Space